 Factors beyond your control

 - Total Internet traffic.
 Bottlenecks can develop in heavily trafficked segments of the internet, which slow down streaming transmission and cause brief gaps or even disconnections.
 Internet traffic varies by day of week and time of day, with weekends and early evenings, particularly Sunday evening, being worst.
 During the pandemic, traffic can be particularly high at these times.

 - The weather.
 Electrical storms and solar flares affect internet traffic.
 Also, if segments of the transmission lines are above ground, the wind can be a factor.

 - The other end.
-If the person you are watching seems to break up, or freeze, or start talking very slowly, it may be due to bad connectivity at your end, but it is more likely due to issues at their end
+If the person you are watching seems to break up, or freeze, or start talking very slowly, it is most likely due to issues at their end.

 - Online meeting company’s server capacity.
 Not usually an issue, because most big companies “rent” expandable server capacity from Cloud providers like Amazon Web Services.